Forward Declarations

 This separation between declaring a function and defining it is likely to feel quite strange, especially at this stage.

 However, this is a very important concept.
 Most C++ code is created this way.
 This is because the separation can have some major workflow benefits for larger projects that span many files.
-We'll examples of this soon.
+We'll see examples of this soon.

 Summary